AxisCommunications/acap-integration-examples-azure/images-to-azure-storage-account/README.md

 Click the _Save_ button.

 At this point the rule will become active and send a snapshot to Azure storage every minute.

+## Troubleshooting

+This section will highlight some of the common problems one might encounter when running this example application.

+### No images are sent to the Azure storage account

+If the camera is unable to successfully send images to the Azure storage account, please make sure that the following statements are true.

+- **The camera is not behind a proxy**.
+This example does not support a network topology where requests needs to traverse a proxy to reach the internet.

 ## Cleanup